 Lifetime ISA and Help to Buy ISA are two government ISA schemes for first time buyers, so it makes sense to compare the two.
 Both pay government bonuses on top of the tax-free interest, though your tax rules may change in the future.

 The Help to Buy ISA scheme closed to new applications on 30 November 2019.
 If you opened your account before then you can continue to save into your Help to Buy ISA until November 2029.

 While you can still hold both accounts (if you meet the criteria), you can only benefit from the bonus on one of them to buy your first home, the government bonus on a Help to Buy ISA must be claimed by 1 December 2030.

 Below you can find a table comparing the two ISAs as well as information on how to transfer a Help to Buy ISA to our Lifetime Cash ISA.

-*Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government withdrawal charge, which would mean you would get back less than you paid in.
-After that, you can withdraw money to buy your first home, but for any other withdrawals before the age of 60, the government withdrawal charge will apply (unless you are diagnosed with a terminal illness).
+^Any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government charge, which would mean you would get back less than you paid in.
+After 12 months of making your first payment, you can withdraw money to buy your first home, but if you withdraw for any other reason than that before you reach 60, the government withdrawal charge will apply (unless you're diagnosed with a terminal illness).

-Transferring your Help to Buy ISA to our Lifetime Cash ISA
+Transferring your Help to Buy ISA to our Online Cash Lifetime ISA (LISA)

-Any transfer from a Help to Buy ISA will count towards your current year's LISA allowance of £4000.
+Please note: Any transfer from a Help to Buy ISA will count towards your current tax year's LISA allowance of £4,000.